Maven Meter: Wynn Macau Casino & Hotel

 Golden Flower – Golden Flower specializes in my favorite Chinese cuisine, Northeastern fare.
 They had received 2 Michelin stars for about a decade before losing them all sometime during Covid.
 I’d wager it’s because their head chef, the venerable Luo Guo Zhu, either retired or left.

 I’m not sure how good the new iteration is, but the prices sure are similar.
 Appetizers cost $88 to $688, while soups and vegetables are $98 to $268.
 Superior Delicacies run $428 to $888, while seafood is $398 to $1288 and meat and poultry $138 to $888.
 For most standard rice and noodle dishes, they’re a very economical $98 to $198, while desserts are $68 to $98.

 A pricey 10 course set menu is the last thing available, running $2,888.

 For a review of my dinner there, please click here: Golden Flower.

-Golden Flower is closed on Tuesdays and only open for lunch on the weekend from 11:30 am to 2:30 pm.
-Evening hours otherwise are from 6 pm to 10:30 pm.
+Golden Flower is closed on Tuesdays and only open at night from 6:00 pm to 10:30 pm.